Large doses of ionizing radiation can cause acute illness by reducing the production of blood cells and damaging the digestive tract.

 Nausea and vomiting can be reduced by taking drugs to prevent vomiting (antiemetics).
 Such drugs are routinely given to people undergoing radiation therapy or chemotherapy.
 Dehydration is treated with fluids given intravenously.

 People with the gastrointestinal or hematopoietic syndrome are kept isolated to minimize their contact with infectious microorganisms.
 Blood transfusions and injections of growth factors that stimulate blood cell production (such as erythropoietin and colony-stimulating factor) are given to increase blood counts.
-This treatment helps decrease bleeding and anemia and helps fight infections.
-If the bone marrow is severely damaged, these growth factors are ineffective, and sometimes hematopoietic stem cell transplantation is done, although experience with stem cell transplantation for either gastrointestinal or hematopoietic syndrome is limited and the success rate is low.
+This treatment helps decrease bleeding and anemia Overview of Anemia Anemia is a condition in which the number of red blood cells is low.
+Red blood cells contain hemoglobin, a protein that enables them to carry oxygen from the lungs and deliver it to all parts... read more and helps fight infections.
+If the bone marrow is severely damaged, these growth factors are ineffective, and sometimes hematopoietic stem cell transplantation Stem Cell Transplantation Stem cell transplantation is the removal of stem cells (undifferentiated cells) from a healthy person and their injection into someone who has a serious blood disorder.
+(See also Overview of... read more is done, although experience with stem cell transplantation for either gastrointestinal or hematopoietic syndrome is limited and the success rate is low.

 Treatment for the cerebrovascular syndrome is geared toward providing comfort by relieving pain, anxiety, and breathing difficulties.
-Drugs are given to control seizures.
+Medications are given to control seizures.

 People who survive may need regular monitoring for cataracts and thyroid disorders, but no other regular monitoring is needed.